nvpro-samples/vk_mini_samples/samples/descriptor_heap/README.md

 ## Converting from Legacy Descriptor Sets

-If you're familiar with traditional descriptor sets (e.g., the [gltf_raytrace](../gltf_raytrace/) sample), this table maps legacy concepts to descriptor heaps:
+If you're familiar with traditional descriptor sets (used by most other samples in this repository), this table maps legacy concepts to descriptor heaps:

 | Legacy Concept           | Example                                              | Descriptor Heap Equivalent                                                                                  |
 |--------------------------|------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|